webqit/realdom/README.md

     (Responsibly) Monkeying with the DOM for polyfill development is a norm.
 But you may need to consider this caveat carefully in your specific usecases.

++ With each of the three APIs, it is possible to opt in to either just the "connected", "added", "incoming" nodes or to just the "disconnected", "removed", "outgoing" nodes.
+You'd use the `params.on` property.
+    + `params.on: 'connected'` - only records for "connected", "added", "incoming" nodes are delivered - with the `match()`, `observe()`, `intercept()` APIs respectively.
+    + `params.on: 'disconnected'` - only records for "disconnected", "removed", "outgoing" nodes are delivered - with the `match()`, `observe()`, `intercept()` APIs respectively.

 ## Reflow

 Eliminate layout thrashing by batching DOM read/write operations.
 (Compare [fastdom](https://github.com/wilsonpage/fastdom))